osohq/oso/new-docs/content/rust/reference/classes.md

 ### Structs + Enums

-Rust structs and enums can be registered with oso, which lets you pass them in and access their methods and fields in your policy (see [Application Types](learn/policies/application-types)).
+Rust structs and enums can be registered with Oso, which lets you pass them in and access their methods and fields in your policy (see [Application Types](learn/policies/application-types)).

-Rust structs can also be constructed from inside an oso policy using [the `new` operator](polar-syntax#new) if a type constructor is provided at registration.
+Rust structs can also be constructed from inside an Oso policy using [the `new` operator](polar-syntax#new) if a type constructor is provided at registration.

 ### Numbers and Booleans